lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ## Composing an Email

 ```
-I want you to compose an email for my subscribed target audience.
-I want the subject to be attention-grabbing and curiosity-inducing.
-If you think emojis would add to that, add emojis as you see fit.
-Start by generating 10 of your best options for a subject line.
-Before each variation, I want you to think through a good subject line and elaborate on your reasoning before you write out the subject.
+Write an email for my subscribed target audience to announce the article.
+Begin by generating 10 subject lines that are friendly, exciting, and designed to spark intrigue and encourage readers to open the email and click through to the article.
+Include hints at key takeaways from the article, using varied approaches to create intrigue (such as posing a question, teasing a surprising insight, or offering a benefit).
+Keep reasoning concise, making it easy to review all options quickly.

+Use the following format:
+1. Example Subject Line
+**Reasoning**: Brief explanation of why this subject line will capture attention and prompt engagement.
+2. Another Example Subject Line
+**Reasoning**: Brief explanation of why this subject line will capture attention and prompt engagement.

+Add emojis if they enhance appeal but only when they align naturally with the message.
 ```

 ```
-I chose the following for the subject line:
+I choose the following for the subject line:

-The body of the email should be conversational and intriguing to maximize the click-through rate.
-It should be in the first-person singular ("I" instead of "we").
-I want the email to sound like I am addressing a single person in my target audience.
-I also want the paragraphs to be concise, with 1-2 sentences each.
-Remember any notes I made earlier about the email.
+Write a conversational and intriguing email body that maximizes click-through rate by using a first-person voice ("I") and directly addressing a single recipient in my target audience.
+Personalize the email with {{ subscriber.first_name }}.
+The tone should evoke curiosity and excitement, matching the subject line, and provide brief, general context about the article to hint at its value without revealing too much.

-I want two calls to action: one inline in the middle of a sentence or paragraph and another as a stand-alone button between paragraphs.
-I want you to indicate where the call to action and the button should be placed using square brackets and the text I should use for the call to action, e.g., [Call to action text], replacing "Call to action text" with your own text.
-Generate your best email body.
+Each paragraph should be concise, with 1-2 sentences.
+Include two calls to action linking to the article: one inline within a sentence or paragraph, and another as a standalone button positioned between paragraphs.
+Use square brackets to indicate each call to action’s placement and suggested text, with the inline CTA as a clear invitation to click (e.g., [Read the full article]) and the button designed to encourage action from the reader’s perspective (e.g., [Take me there]).

+Generate your best version of the email body.
 ```

 Iterate and provide edits as necessary.

 ```
-Generate a list of 10 options for the call-to-action button's text.
-I want the call-to-action text to be written from the reader's perspective.
-For example, "I want more".
-Before each variation, I want you to think through what a good call-to-action text would be and elaborate on your reasoning before you write out the call-to-action text.
+Generate a list of 10 call-to-action button text options that encourage readers to click through to an article linked within an email.
+Each button text should be crafted from the reader's perspective (e.g., "I want more") and clearly relate to the article's topic to maximize relevance.
+Before each call-to-action option, briefly explain your reasoning for its effectiveness, focusing on how it might attract the reader's attention based on the article's specific topic.
+Vary each option to cover a range of tones and engagement styles.
 ```

 ```